aws-samples/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/README.md

 ```
 ./build.sh
 ```
-Once the script is done running, you should see a new AMI whose name has the prefix `snow-harbor-image` in your AWS console.
-This is the Harbor AMI you will add to your Snowball device during the ordering process.
+Once the script is finished, you successfully build a Harbor AMI.
+You should see a new AMI whose name has the prefix `snow-harbor-image` in your AWS console.
+This is the Harbor AMI you can add when you order Snowball devices in AWS console.
 ## Configure Harbor on a Snowball Edge device
 Prerequisites: